 When will we know?

-We will let you know by 5pm on Friday the 30th of September whether your idea has been selected to receive an I CAN grant.
+We will let you know by 5pm on Tuesday 3rd December 2019.whether your idea has been selected to receive an I CAN grant.

 - Is my ward, department or project eligible?
 All BCUHB wards, departments and projects that come under mental health services are eligible to apply.
 You might be eligible if you do not work within mental health, but your work is very closely aligned with mental health services.
 You might also be able to apply if you’re an external charitable organisation that works in partnership with BCUHB’s mental health services.
 Please check before applying – email firstname.lastname@example.org or call 01248 384395.